OsvaldoSan/CARDIAC_VM/README.md

 ## Create an executable with the source Code

-If you, instead, want to create an executable from the source code, you can do so.
-You just need to follow the rules of the framework [Apache Maven](https://maven.apache.org/), and edit the *pom* file to your specifications.
+If you would rather create an executable from the source code, you can do so.
+First, access the repository [CARDIAC_VM](https://github.com/OsvaldoSan/CARDIAC_VM) and clone the code.

+Then, simply follow the framework rules of [Apache Maven](https://maven.apache.org/) and edit the *pom* file to your specifications.

 Here is an example of how easy it is to deploy the application using Maven in the Linux terminal: